Azure-Samples/explore-iot-operations/README.md

 3. Explore!

-### Option B: AIO Quickstart (real hardware or AKS Edge Essentials)
+### Option B: AIO Quickstart (deploy on your own hardware or VM)

-For production-oriented deployments on actual edge devices — or a single Windows laptop — use the **[AIO Quickstart](./quickstart/readme.md)**.
+For persistent deployments on machines you control — Ubuntu devices, Windows PCs, or VMs — use the **[AIO Quickstart](./quickstart/readme.md)**.
 It provides:

 - One-command edge setup on Ubuntu with K3s
 - Automated Azure configuration from a Windows management machine